ethereum-optimism/community-hub/src/docs/users/deposit.md

 1. Click **DEPOSIT**.
 1. Click **DEPOSIT** again to confirm.
-1. Confirm the transaction in the wallet, wait until the transaction is confirmed and the ETH deposited to Optimistic Ethereum.
+1. Confirm the transaction in the wallet, wait until the transaction is confirmed and the ETH deposited to Optimism.
 1. [Browse here](https://chainid.link/?network=optimism) and click
-   **connect** to add the Optimistic Ethereum network to your wallet.
+   **connect** to add the Optimism network to your wallet.
    You will need to approve this addition in your wallet.
 The network notification in MetaMask is shown below, other wallets are likely to be similar